mwaylabs/generator-m-ionic/docs/guides/build_vars.md

 # Build Vars
 >Inject variables into your app's Config constants at build time.
-For instance build numbers.
+For instance build numbers which is essential for Continuous Integration and delivery purposes.
+Consult our [Continuous Integration Guide](./ci.md) for a full sample use case.

-Adding the `--buildVars` flag to `gulp watch` or any gulp task that runs `gulp build` implicitly, for instance:
+Adding the `--buildVars` flag to `gulp watch`, `gulp build` or any gulp task that runs `gulp build` implicitly, for instance:
 ```sh
 gulp watch --buildVars="build:12343,key:value"
 ```